superdesk/web-publisher/docs/bundles/SWPStorageBundle/register_storage.rst

 How to automatically register Services required by the configured Storage Driver
 --------------------------------------------------------------------------------

-This bundle allows to register required services on the basis of the configured storage driver to standardize the definitions of registered services.
+This bundle enables you to register required services on the basis of the configured storage driver, to standardize the definitions of registered services.

 By default, this bundle registers: